zaiisao/Documentation/en/Interactive Broadcast/fallback_web.md

 1. After calling the `Stream.init` method successfully, the host calls the `enableDualStreamMode` method to enable [dual stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-name-dualadual-stream-mode).
 	> We do not recommend using the track methods ([addTrack](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#addtrack)/[removeTrack](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#removetrack)/[replaceTrack](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#replacetrack)) on dual streams, which might cause different performance in the high-video and low-video streams.

-2. Users in the channel call the `setStreamFallbackOption` method to set the subscribed stream fallback under poor network conditions.
+2. Users in the channel call the `Client.setStreamFallbackOption` method to set the subscribed stream fallback under poor network conditions.
 	- Set `fallbackType (1)` to only subscribe to the low-video stream from the host under poor network conditions.
 	- Set `fallbackType (2)` to susbcribe to the low-video stream or even audio stream from the host under poor network conditions.

-3. (Optional) Users in the channel call the `setRemoteVideoStreamType` method and set `streamType (1)` to only subscribe to the low-video stream under poor network conditions.
+3. (Optional) Users in the channel call the `Client.setRemoteVideoStreamType` method and set `streamType (1)` to only subscribe to the low-video stream under poor network conditions.

 Once the remote media stream switches to the low stream due to poor network conditions, you can monitor the stream switch between a high and low stream in the `Client.on("stream-type-changed")` callback.
 When the remotely subscribed video stream falls back to audio only or when the audio-only stream switches back to the video stream, the SDK triggers the `Client.on("stream-fallback")` callback.